anayahall/are-ps2/README.md

 ## February 2018

 ## What is it
-ARE problem set 2 is the second problem set for ARE 212.
+The second problem set for ARE 212.

 ## How do I use it
-Clone the repo and open in R-studio!
+Clone the repo from github.com and open in R-studio!
+This can be done on the command line or directly in R-studio with the url from github.com.

-### Basic workflow
+### Basic workflow for version control
 In your directory, check for updates in remote repository using:

 	git fetch

-if changes have been commited, use:
+if changes have been commited by others, then your local repo will be behind.
+Use:

 	git pull

-before beginning to work on local updates to the code.
+to update your local master, before beginning to work on the code.

 When you've finished working for the day and want to commit your changes use: